 This is your free New York City Guide!
-The “Big Apple” is great city to visit at any time of the year and there’s always plenty to do!
-It’s huge though, so plan where you stay and what time you have to make the most of it.
-Here are our personal recommendations to you.
+The “Big Apple” is a great city to visit at any time of the year and there’s always plenty to do!
+It’s huge though, so plan where you stay and map out your time to make the most of it.
+Here are our personal recommendations of what to see…

 WHAT TO DO IN NEW YORK